prathusingh/mint-protocol/README.md

 We welcome contributions from our community.
 Whether it's through sharing your trading ideas, engaging with content, or providing feedback on the platform, your participation helps us build a richer trading community.

+## Protocol
+- **MintToken:** A platform token and shared token economy that aligns the incentives of all participants.
+- **ContentNodes:** A user-operated network of nodes to host content and permission access to content on behalf of content creators.
+- **Content ledger:** A single source of truth for all data accessiblwe within the Mint protocol, anchroing references to content hosted by content nodes.
+- **Governance:** A mechanism for modifications and improvements to Mint which shares control among those who have created  and are creating value on an ongoing basis.

 Thank you for being a part of our Decentralized Trading Ideas Platform.
 Let's navigate the financial markets together, sharing knowledge and strategies for success.